davidfranks12-web/Week-2-e-portfolio-1---Artificial-Intelligence/README.md

 # Week-2-e-portfolio-1---Artificial-Intelligence
-A collection of Artifacts and reflections on my understanding of Artificial Intelligence>
+A collection of Artefacts and reflections on my understanding of Artificial Intelligence>

-## Artifact 1: AI cognitive offloading and implications for education.
+## Artefact 1: AI cognitive offloading and implications for education.
 <img width="1394" height="658" alt="image" src="https://leonfurze.com/wp-content/uploads/2026/03/ai-cognitive-offloading-and-implications-for-education.pdf">

 ### Summary of the Artefact:

 This is report was conducted by the Network for Quality Digital Education on the emerging challenges of Artificial Intelligence (AI) usage within schools.
 This report discusses the the concepts of "Cognitive Offloading", which refers to the actions taken to reduce the cognitive demands of a task (J Lodge & L Loble, 2026, pp. 8).
-The report goes on to compare beneficial against detrimental cognitive offloading, and presents the argument that unstructured use of AI encourages detrimental offloading.
+The report goes on to compare beneficial cognitive offloading against detrimental cognitive offloading, and presents the argument that unstructured use rends towards the latter.

 ### Justification of why I chose this Artefact: